ntlk/creative-coding-2012/_posts/2012-12-02-javascript.md

 ## Syntax

 [Comprehensive JavaScript syntax guide](http://en.wikipedia.org/wiki/JavaScript_syntax) can be found on Wikipedia, though you are already familiar with [DocHub](http://dochub.io/#javascript/) which might be more useful.

+jQuery has it's own set of rules and methods, which you can look up on the [project's documentation page](http://api.jquery.com/) if you are using it.